 It is worth noting that new generations have shown interest in Robert’s publications.
 Students who participate at debate coaching or Model UNs, teachers and professors, as well as undergraduate and graduate students in the U.S., Europe, Asia, and Australia have used Robert’s articles that buttress the research they carry out in their thesis projects, scholarly competitions, or their syllabi.
 In fact, the textbook Opposing Viewpoints Series: Free Trade dedicated a chapter to Robert’s position on the Free Trade Agreement between Colombia and the U.S.

-Robert holds a B.S. in communications and a B.A. in international relations from Florida International University, an M.A. in public relations from Iona College, and an MPA from Baruch College, where he was a National Urban Fellow.
+Robert holds a B.S. in communications and a B.A. in international relations from Florida International University, where he was a Janet Chusmir Memorial Scholarship recipient.
+He also received an M.A. in public relations from Iona College and an MPA from CUNY-Baruch College, where he was a National Urban Fellow.